nicolaskruchten/pivottable/ReadMe.md

 ## How do I use the code?

-You first need to load jQuery and the PivotTable.js scripts (`pivot.min.js` and any plugins or source maps), which can be done the normal way (download the files from the [`dist`](https://github.com/nicolaskruchten/pivottable/tree/master/dist) directory and reference them), or loaded from [CDNJS](https://cdnjs.com/libraries/pivottable), or via [NPM](https://www.npmjs.com/package/pivottable) with `npm install pivottable` or via [Bower](http://bower.io/) with `bower install pivottable`.
+You first need to load jQuery and the PivotTable.js scripts (i.e. `pivot.min.js` and any plugins or source maps), which can be done the normal way (download the files from the [`dist`](https://github.com/nicolaskruchten/pivottable/tree/master/dist) directory and reference them), or loaded from [CDNJS](https://cdnjs.com/libraries/pivottable), or via [NPM](https://www.npmjs.com/package/pivottable) with `npm install pivottable` or via [Bower](http://bower.io/) with `bower install pivottable`.

+PivotTable.js can be loaded directly but is also compatible with RequireJS (Asynchronous Module Definition) and CommonJS.
+Please open a Github issue if it can be made compatible with other packaging systems!

 There are two main functions provided by PivotTable.js: `pivot()` and `pivotUI()`, both implemented as jQuery plugins, as well as a bunch of helpers and templates.